sendingbee/docs/docs/delivery-providers/aws-ses.md

-?> If you have any questions or encounter any problems during the setup process, do not hesitate to contact us at [support@sendingbee.com](mailto:support@sendingbee.com).
+?> If you have any questions or encounter any problems during the setup process, please do not hesitate to contact us at [support@sendingbee.com](mailto:support@sendingbee.com).
 We are here to help.

 SendingBee integrates with [Amazon Simple Email Service (AWS